govau/cga-docs/docs/usage/operationalisation_checklist.md

 If you application is experiencing a failure, who will be notified and how?

+# How will you continue to provide your service during an outage.
+**Assessment criteria:** onboarding and continued **DSS Criteria:** 10

+Depending on the length of your outage, you may have to revert to an alternative or manual process.
+How will that work?

 # How will you communicate availability status to your users?
 **Assessment criteria:** onboarding and continued **DSS Criteria:** 3, 4